UPPMAX/UPPMAX-documentation/docs/software/jupyter_local.md

 ## Step 1: Login to an UPPMAX cluster

-- Using thinLinc or a terminal does not matter.,
+- Using ThinLinc or a terminal does not matter.,

 ## Step 2: start an interactive session